jmurty/xml4h/README.rst

 human-friendly activity.

 This library exists because Python is awesome, XML is everywhere, and combining the two should be a pleasure.
-Until xml4h, it wasn't.
+With xml4h, it can be.

-Here is an example of parsing and retrieving data from an XML document:
+Here is an example of parsing and reading data from an XML document using "magic" element and attribute lookups:

 ::